Method

 Methods are recipes that can take arguments to "fill in the blanks".

-in FatScript, we refer to all functions as Methods, irrespective of their definition context
+in FatScript, we refer to functions as Methods, irrespective of their definition context

 Definition